DigitalCanvas/dc-custom-post-types/readme.md

 Nearly every WordPress build we do involves registering one or more custom post types and taxonomies.

-This plugin allows us to just install and set the custom post type and taxonomy essentials in a single config file.
+This plugin allows us to set the custom post type and taxonomy essentials in a single config file.
 Updating the hash entry in the config file signals the plugin to update the rewrites when any of those essentials changes during development (or down the road when clients ask for further work).